gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

       self.edges.push(other_node)
 ```

+Since each node can have any number of edges, we can represent the edges as a list of other `GraphNode` instances.

+To add an edge between two nodes, we can use the `add_connection` method to push node B onto node A's list of edges.

+While this could work, it leaves us with a problem.
+With linked lists and binary search trees, we created a second class in addition to the node class to represent the overall data structure, for example the `Tree` class, which stored the node at which we would start any traversal.

-While this can work it leaves us with a problem.
-Unlike a tree or a linked list, there is no starting node for a graph.
-So instead we would need another way to store our graph, which provides a method to start with any node.
+There is no starting node for a graph.
+This makes it difficult to follow the same pattern of setting up a `Graph` class that we have used for linked lists and binary search trees.
+Instead, we need another way to store our graph, which provides an easy way for us to start with any node.

 ### List of Edges